KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/inconsistent-conversions-elemental-sight)

 **Finding:**
-Elemental conversions are inconsistent in their visual properties when viewed in Elemental Sight.
+Elemental Conversions are inconsistent in their visual properties when viewed in Elemental Sight.

 Alhaitham is a strange case where both his converted AND non-converted dual sword keeps its texture in Elemental Sight.